 Long term goals

-As Still Feeling grows, and our efforts progress, it is our goal to continue creating and sharing the stories of new artists like Jada-Amina Harvey, Allen Vandever and Derek Hopkins.
+As Still Feeling grows, and our efforts progress, it is our goal to continue creating and sharing the stories of new artists like Jada-Amina Harvey, Allen Vandever and Derek Hopkins, in this documentary-series.
 Stay tuned for more to come...

 Jada-Amina is currently studying at the Otis College of Art and Design in Los Angeles, California, where she is honing her craft.
 Jada-Amina is exploring the intersection of art disciplines such as light, signs, text, video, installation and performance art as a means of intimately engaging with her audience.
 She hopes to convey her feelings of, "sadness, failure, romance, humiliation, and discrimination," that were born from her experience of child sexual abuse.